Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

 ## Start daos server

-* Starting a server process in new terminal can be done using following command.
-Please do understand that it is okay to run this process in background.
+* Starting a server process in a new terminal can be done using the following command.
+Please understand that it is okay to run this process in the background.

    ```daos_server start -o /etc/daos/daos_server.yml```